epilys/bitmappers-companion/README.md

-# A Bitmapper's Geometry - zine/book about bitmap drawing algorithms and math with code examples in Rust
+# A Bitmapper's Companion - zine/book about bitmap drawing algorithms and math with code examples in Rust

 A small zine/book written in LaTeX.
 In progress.